 The difference between working with audio through properties and IMAudio interface in MPlatform SDK

-With IMAudio and IMAudioTrack interfaces you can work with audio in a more flexible way, but most common actions are much easier to do through properties.
+With IMAudio and IMAudioTrack interfaces, you can work with audio in a more flexible way, but most common actions are much easier to do through properties.
 The main difference between these approaches is that when MPlatform calculates audio in your stream it firstly uses setting made through IMAudio and IMAudioTrack interfaces and in the last step it modifies audio according to properties:

 For example, if you get audio VU meter value of an audio channel with TrackLoudnessGet method and compare its value with VU meter data that contains in the result frame, you get different values.